Location

 Arrival: Florence Airport, Italy

 We will meet you at Florence Airport and take you to your hotel nearby.
 After check in, we will help assemble your bike or fit you to your rental bike and then ride a route to test the bikes and enjoy the Tuscan landscapes.
-The team will take you to the TdF Villa and visit the beautiful Florence.
+The team will take you to the TdF Villa and visit beautiful Florence.
 Back at the hotel, we will meet for pre-dinner drinks to present the GTP musettes and discuss the logistics for the coming week.
 Finally, our first dinner together.

 In case you wish to watch the Teams Presentation we can offer an early arrival on Wednesday 26 June, please ask for more details.